DiUS/cp210x-cfg/README.md

   - Buffer flush bitmap
   - SCI/ECI gpio/modem mode

+Additionally for the CP2102n:
+  - Manufacturer string
+  - Toggle between internal and external serial number

 # CAUTION
-Programming a CP210x config field is a write-once operation.
+This applies to the older CP210x chips (not the CP2102n) Programming a CP210x config field is a write-once operation.
 It's perfectly possible to write bad values.
 The consequences are yours, and yours alone.

 Suffice to say that I've got a couple of modules which have a VID/PID of 0000:0000.
 Don't do that.
 If you happen to screw up the VID/PID anyway, in Linux you can sort-of work around it by registering the